leto/ore-Beer/README.md

 # License

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself, but preferably with more beer.